truenas/middleware/docs/userguide/index.rst

 * Hybrid pools are not supported.
 In other words, newly created vdevs must match the existing encryption scheme.
 When extending a volume, Volume Manager will automatically encrypt the new vdev being added to the existing encrypted pool.

-**NOTE:** the encryption facility used by FreeNAS® is designed to protect against physical theft of the disks.
+.. note:: the encryption facility used by FreeNAS® is designed to protect against physical theft of the disks.
 It is not designed to protect against unauthorized software access.
 Ensure that only authorized users have access to the administrative GUI and that proper permissions are set on shares if sensitive data stored on the system.

 To create an encrypted volume, check the “Encryption” box shown in Figure 8.1l.
 Input the volume name, select the disks to add to the volume, and click the Add Volume button to make the encrypted volume.